marciogualtieri/Slightly/README.md

 ### <a name="optional-features"></a> OPTIONAL FEATURES

+##### <a name="optional-feature-template-inclusion"></a> TEMPLATE INCLUSION

-Regarding the template inclusion feature, as far as my understanding of the HTML5 template element goes, this feature is not meant to be used in the manner suggested in the requirements.
+As far as my understanding of the HTML5 template element goes, this feature is not meant to be used in the manner suggested in the requirements.

-The template element is defined inside the main page as a reusable component that can be rendered over and over inside the main page by javascript calls.
+The template element is defined inside the main page as a reusable component that can be rendered over and over inside the main page by the use of javascript calls.

-The "fancy template" includes the use of the template element to build a header and footer for the page with the netcentric logo and a configurable slogan text underneath.
+The "fancy template" includes the use of the HTML5 template element to build a header and footer for the page with the netcentric logo and a configurable slogan text underneath (serving as an example of its use).

 You will find the template definition and the javascript code in ```fancyPerson.html```.